harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 For information about how Test Selection selects tests, go to [Test Intelligence overview](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/test-intelligence/set-up-test-intelligence).

-### Can I limit memory and CPU for Run Tests steps running on Harness?
+### Can I limit memory and CPU for Run Tests steps running on Harness Cloud?

-No. Resource limits are not customizable when using Harness Cloud.
+No. Resource limits are not customizable when using Harness Cloud or self-hosted VM build infrastructures.
+In these cases, the step can consume the entire memory allocation of the VM.

 ### How can I understand the relationship between code changes and the selected tests?